 MVP Development Process

-What is an MVP and Why Does It Matter?
+What is MVP Development and Why Do Startups Need It?

-- Validates your idea with real users before investing heavily
+- Validates your startup idea with real users before investing $50K–$200K in full development

-Step 1: Validate Your Idea Before Writing Code
+Step 1: Validate Your Startup Idea Before Writing Code

-Before spending a single dollar on development, validate that people actually want what you're building.
+The most critical step in the MVP development process is validation.
+Before spending a single dollar on startup MVP development, confirm that people actually want what you're building.

 Customer Discovery Interviews